xandora/EmailChecker/README.md

 # EmailChecker
 Checks every 15 minutes to see when a users email address has finally been added to Active Directory.
 Support watching multiple users at the same time.
+Currently it will default to Always On Top to ensure that you don't miss anything.

 ## Usage
 Run the script from within Powershell: